usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 exception places the burden on individuals with disabilities to know exactly which archived documents to request in accessible formats.
 After carefully considering these comments, the Department decided not to change the text of this part.
-The Department emphasizes that web content that is not archived, but instead notifies users about the 129 Id.

-existence of archived web content and provides users access to archived web content, generally must still conform to WCAG 2.1 Level AA.
+The Department emphasizes that web content that is not archived, but instead notifies users about the existence of archived web content and provides users access to archived web content, generally must still conform to WCAG 2.1 Level AA.
 Therefore, the Department anticipates that members of the public will have information about what content is contained in an archive.
 For example, a public entity’s archive may include a list of links